wmorgan/dcos-docs/1.8/usage/storage/persistent-volume.md

 For a complete example, see the [Running stateful MySQL on Marathon](#stateful-sql) section.

-## Creating a stateful application via the DC/OS UI
+## Creating a stateful application via the DC/OS Web Interface

 1. Create a new service via the web interface in "Services" > "Deploy Service".
 1. Click the Volumes tab.